Big Changes You Can Make to Improve Your Indoor Air Quality

 A fireplace is a beloved home feature in winter.
 But with fireplaces come indoor air quality hazards, especially if your fireplace is wood-burning.
 Also during colder climes, pets are (and should be!) inside more often, which can increase your exposure to pet dander.
 (Not to mention what all they bring in from the great outdoors when they do go outside for a potty break!)
 People with mild to moderate pet allergies can notice their symptoms worsen in winter months, and a greater proximity to pet dander is a likely cause.

 Renovating a part (or all) of your home can also be one of the chief offenders when it comes to negative impacts on indoor air quality.
 So if you've ever installed new carpet, repainted a bedroom, or purchased new furniture, then you've most likely—and unwittingly—introduced volatile organic compounds (VOCs) into your indoor environment.

-VOCs include a variety of chemicals, some of which may have short and long term adverse health effects.
+VOCs include a variety of chemicals, some of which may have adverse short- and long-term health effects.
 Concentrations of many VOCs are consistently higher indoors (up to ten times higher) than outdoors.
 Due to the efficiency of modern home construction, VOCs are less likely to slip out through a poorly-insulated attic or drafty window.
 This means they stay trapped longer in your home.
 (And VOCs are the guests you don't want, trust us.)

-If all this talk of air contaminants has you wanting to sell your home and camp out in a tent for the rest of your adult like, take heart.
-There are actually much less dramatic ways to stay in your home and get your indoor air back into breathable shape.
+If all this talk of air contaminants has you wanting to sell your home and camp out in a tent for the rest of your adult life, take heart.
+There are less dramatic ways to stay in your home and get your indoor air back into breathable shape.
 Let's start with a few easy fixes: